Hiking into the Canyons of the Ancients National Monument

 enter the Canyons of the Ancients Monument via a small

-Several cliff-dwellings built into the White Rim can be visited on your tour.
-Kelly Place has partnered with the BLM and volunteer groups to stabilize some of these ruins, so that the sites will be maintained in their present condition for future generations to enjoy.
+Several cliff-dwellings built into the White Rim will be visited on your tour.
+Kelly Place has partnered with the BLM and volunteer groups to stabilize some of these ruins, so that the sites are maintained in their present condition for future generations to enjoy.

 If you are taking the full day hike, your